-1 How shared ownership works
+1. How shared ownership works

-- 1.1 You pay for a percentage share of the market value of a home.
-You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share. - 1.2 You can buy more shares in your home, which is known as 'staircasing'.
-This is covered in section 6, 'Buying more shares' - 1.3 When you buy more shares in your home, the rent you pay goes down in proportion to the landlord's remaining share.
-Once you have reached 75% ownership, no rent will be payable. - 1.4 You can rent out a room in the home, but you must live there at the same time. - 1.5 You cannot sublet (rent out) your entire home unless you: - have your landlord's permission which they will only give in exceptional circumstances and have your mortgage lender's permission if you have a mortgage
+- 1.1.
+You pay for a percentage share of the market value of a home.
+You enter into a lease agreement with the landlord, and agree to pay rent to the landlord on the remaining share. - 1.2.
+You can buy more shares in your home, which is known as 'staircasing'.
+This is covered in section 6, 'Buying more shares'. - 1.3.
+When you buy more shares in your home, the rent you pay goes down in proportion to the landlord's remaining share. - 1.4.
+You can rent out a room in the home, but you must live there at the same time. - 1.5.
+You cannot sublet (rent out) your entire home unless you: - have your landlord's permission which they will only give in exceptional circumstances and have your mortgage lender's permission if you have a mortgage